dschnare/vanilla/gruntplugin/README.md

 Each page object has the following shape:

     {
       filePath: 'absolute file path to the HTML page',
       content: 'the HTML content of the page',
       meta: {... the meta variables for the HTML page ...},
       partials: {... the mustache partials exposed to the HTML page ...}
     }

-* * *
+#### Mustache Partials

     <v:partial name=""></v:partial>